bee-san/Polymath/content/posts/2020-31-12---dynamic-programming.md

 		dp = [float("inf")] * n
 ```

 This makes an array of size `n` where each value is infinity.
-In Python, we can't make an array of sizie `n` without initialising the values.
+In Python, we can't make an array of size `n` without initialising the values.
 We use `float("inf")` for minima problems, and `float("-inf")` for maxima problems.

+This is because the maximum will always be `> -inf`, and the minimum will always be `< -inf`.

 In top-down, we started at `n` and our answer was at `0` (well, it was the result of all the nodes that have hit the base case).